califano-lab/ARACNe3/README.md

 ### Optional ways to run ARACNe3
 1. Customizing the population percentage from which to subsample for network generation, or to remove subsampling (`--subsample 1`).
-1. Removing the MaxEnt pruning step will preserve every edge that passes the FDR Pruning Step.
+1. Removing the MaxEnt pruning step will preserve every edge that passes the FDR/FWER Pruning Step.
-2. Customizing the FDR restriction for the first pruning step.
-The first pruning step rejects the null hypothesis for edges based on the Benjamini-Hochberg Procedure.
+2. Customizing the FDR/FWER restriction for the first pruning step.
+For an FDR restriction, the first pruning step rejects the null hypothesis for edges based on the Benjamini-Hochberg Procedure.
+For a FWER restriction, this pruning step rejects the null hypothesis based on control of the Family Wise Error Rate.

 ### Output of ARACNe3
 `ARACNe3` will output a file `output_(FINAL NETWORK SIZE).txt` in a directory path provided by the user (e.g. `test/output/output_127304.txt`).
 This file shows every significant interaction in three columns: